 If you are traveling alone, the best and cheapest for you would be hostels.
 I love staying at hostels where I can meet like-minded people.
 Sometimes I even get tips from fellow travelers on particular spots I am planning to visit.

 When traveling with a group of friends, Airbnb is the best option.
-And if you don’t have an account yet, you can get $25 off your first stay from me.
+And if you don’t have an account yet, you can get up to $34 off your first stay from me.

-I also tend to search my accommodation at Booking.com (click here to get 10% cash back) when I am short on money and can’t pay reservation or total fee right away.
+I also tend to search for my accommodation at Booking.com when I am short on money and can’t pay reservation or total fees right away.
 Many lodgings listed at Booking.com have free cancellation and pay at the property rule; this comes handy quite often.

 Start the preparation process

-You identified pretty much everything.
-Now think of the items you will need on your trip and start purchasing them.
-For this trip, I needed a new backpack, travel insurance, a microfiber towel, and some GoPro accessories.
+I also think of items I will need for my trip to purchase in advance.
+For example for my last big trip, I needed a new backpack, travel insurance, several essential travel items, and some GoPro accessories.

 Don’t put everything to the last minute.
 Start buying those things as early as possible.
 This way you will be able to save some money for the trip as well.